llingg/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

 If this container is stopped at some point, then all the acquisition bridges (see below) need to be restarted, as they need connection to this rosmaster.

+## Setting visualization (optionnal)

+To set up an rviz visualization, run first :

+    laptop $ xhost +

+Then, remembering the fork of duckietown-world on which your map is, and remembering the name of the map, run:

+    laptop $ docker run -it --rm --net=host --env="DISPLAY" -e ROS_MASTER=![COMPUTER_HOSTNAME] -e ROS_MASTER_IP=![COMPUTER_IP] -e DUCKIETOWN_WORLD_FORK=![YOUR_FORK] -e MAP_NAME=![YOUR_MAP] duckietown/dt-autolab-rviz

+This should first show just the map with the tiles.
+When the graph optimizer runs (later down), the position that are calculated will show on this visualization.

 ## Setting up software on the watchtowers

 In order to use the localization pipeline, you need to have two containers running on the watchtowers: